-Handle form submissions with Airtable · Cloudflare Workers docs
+Handle form submissions with Airtable

 <!-- The rest of your HTML form -->

-Once you've deployed your new form (we recommend Cloudflare Pages for that), you should be able to submit a new form submission, and see the value show up immediately in Airtable:
+After you have deployed your new form (refer to the HTML forms tutorial if you need help creating a form), you should be able to submit a new form submission and see the value show up immediately in Airtable:

 Conclusion

-With that, you've created a Workers serverless function that can accept form submissions, and persist them to Airtable.
-Along the way, we've learned how to parse form data, set up environment variables, and use the
+With this tutorial completed, you have created a Workers serverless function that can accept form submissions and persist them to Airtable.
+You have learned how to parse form data, set up environment variables, and use the

-fetch API to make requests to external services outside of our Workers function.
+fetch API to make requests to external services outside of your Workers function.

-You can find the source for this project—both the front-end UI, as well as the serverless function that communicates with Airtable—on GitHub.
+You can find the source for this project — both the front-end UI and the serverless function that communicates with Airtable — on GitHub.

-See what else you can build with Workers with some of our other resources below!